xmos/lib_awe/doc/user_guide/index.rst

 - Remove application code from the AWE tile.
 (Application dependent)
 - Trim the number of compiled-in modules in lib_awe.
 10s - 100s of kB may be saved depending on the design.

 The last point can potentially save a lot of memory however it limits the pool of available modules.
 The file ``awe_module_list.S`` is an assembler file which lists the symbols of each of the modules that should be compiled in with lib_awe.
 It ensures they are linked in to the application binary.
 Any modules that are compiled in will automatically be picked up by AWE Designer as being available on the target during the design process.
-Once a design has been completed, and the know list of modules required has been established, unused modules may be commented out.
+Once a design has been completed, and the known list of modules required has been established, unused modules may be commented out.

 .. note::
     Removing supported modules from ``awe_module_list.S`` precludes their use in future designs when updated compiled AWB files are downloaded.
 If a new module is needed then a full DFU, including the required DSP modules, must be performed.